OpenTreeOfLife/germinator/new_synthetic_tree.md

 **Progress statistics**

-Manually edit the [statistics file](https://github.com/OpenTreeOfLife/opentree/blob/master/webapp/static/statistics/synthesis.json) with the following statistics about the tree: version, OTT_version, tree_count, total, and tip_count.
+Manually edit the [statistics file](https://github.com/OpenTreeOfLife/opentree/blob/master/webapp/static/statistics/synthesis.json) on the appropriate branch, adding the following statistics about the tree: version, OTT_version, tree_count, total, and tip_count.
 These stats will then show up on the [progress page](https://tree.opentreeoflife.org/about/progress).
+Note that changes on the development branch will affect devtree, and changes on master will affect tree (production).